-The very thought of enjoying a nice hot water bath in your tub and relaxing with beautiful scents and suds can make a pregnant women shiver with delight, given the amount of stress and anxiety she might be feeling.
-But why can’t a pregnant woman go in a hot tub to enjoy a nice bath?
-There are various reasons for the same.
+The very thought of enjoying a nice hot water bath in your tub and relaxing with beautiful scents and suds can be tempting for a pregnant women, given the amount of stress and anxiety she might be feeling.
+But is it safe for a pregnant woman go in a hot tub to enjoy a nice bath?
+This is usually not advised, and there are various reasons for the same.
 You might be thinking it is because of the fear of slipping in the tub.
 But, that alone is not the reason, it is just the tip of the iceberg.

 Ask any doctor or a nurse about enjoying a hot tub bath while you are pregnant and they will say a strict ‘NO’, the reason being the necessity to maintain optimal body temperature for the unhindered growth of your little one.
 Spending even up to 10 minutes in the hot water bath can elevate your body temperature to a degree that is equivalent to a high fever.
 This temperature, which hovers around 101-102 degrees Fahrenheit, induces hyperthermia within the body and affects the foetus.
 Results have shown that such babies tend to have a higher risk of defects in the development of neural tubes, brain abnormalities and so on.
 Cases have also suggested the possibility of a miscarriage, although that isn’t conclusive yet.

-Tips to Lower Risk while Using a Hot Tub in Pregnancy
+Tips to Lower the Risk While Using a Hot Tub in Pregnancy

 By now you must be aware of the risks associated with using a hot tub during pregnancy.
 But if you can’t resist it, there are a few tips you can put into practice.